-"The tent gives athletes the best of both worlds: the physiological improvements of being at altitude, with no loss of quality of performance during training as well as as faster recovery from intensive training," explains Sheffield's Jon Brown, who finished fourth in the Olympic marathon last year.
-Research on athletes who use the chambers has shown an increase in the presence of the red blood cell-boosting hormone EPO, but there is conflicting data on whether this offers any performance enhancing benefits.
+"The tent gives athletes the best of both worlds: the physiological improvements of being at altitude, with no loss of quality of performance during training as well as faster recovery from intensive training," explains Sheffield's Jon Brown, who finished fourth in the Olympic marathon last year.
+Research on athletes who use the chambers has shown an increase in the presence of the red blood cell-boosting hormone EPO, but there is conflicting data on whether this offers any performance-enhancing benefits.
 "There's no definitive evidence that altitude training works, although there is lots of anecdotal evidence.
-I've measured lots of athletes who have enjoyed improvements in their haemoglobin levels after altitude training, but they could have got the same benefits from warm weather training and working harder over a period of time.
+I have measured lots of athletes who have enjoyed improvements in their haemoglobin levels after altitude training, but they could have got the same benefits from warm weather training and working harder over a period of time.
 "The hypoxic tent can simulate living at altitude, so you get the benefits, but can train in your normal environment at sea-level.
 It's probably the best compromise."
-It is all very different from the situation 20 years ago, when British distance runner Tim Hutchings would spend weeks abroad at altitude to prepare for major events.
+It is all very different from the situation 20 years ago when British distance runner Tim Hutchings would spend weeks abroad at altitude to prepare for major events.
 The only tent he used was the one he lived in the Rift Valley.
 I actually believe that, as with all training trips, half the benefit of being at altitude is psychological, resulting from being away from the stresses and routines of home.